Isatol/QuasarChatSignalR/README.md

 ## Install the Back End

 The Back End uses .Net Core 3.1, install first the SDK.
-Also uses a private library to create JWT, so implement your own method to create a JWT if you don't have access to this library.

 Open the BackEnd.sln solution and wait for it to install the dependencies.

 ### Run the project

-In Visual Studio 2019 click on BackEnd to run a console.
+In Visual Studio 2019 click on BackEnd.
-Also, run the project with a console
+Also, run the project in a console

 ```bash
 dotnet run